A BRIEF HISTORY OF IRELAND

 An Act of 1719 reaffirmed the British parliaments right to legislate for Ireland.
 The Irish parliament was made definitely subordinate.

-In the 18th century a linen industry grew up in Northern Ireland.
+In the 1700s a linen industry grew up in Northern Ireland.
 A Linen Board was formed in Dublin in 1711.
-However the linen industry soon became concentrated in the north and another Linen Board opened in Belfast in 1782.
-From the late 18th century Britain began to industrialise.
-In Ireland industrialisation was limited to the north.
+However, the linen industry soon became concentrated in the north and another Linen Board opened in Belfast in 1782.
+From the late 18th century Britain began to industrialize.
+In Ireland, industrialization was limited to the north.
 The south of Ireland remained agricultural, exporting huge quantities of meat and butter to Britain.
-During the 18th century the population of Ireland rapidly increased from less than 2 million in 1700 to nearly 5 million in 1800.
+During the 18th century, the population of Ireland rapidly increased from less than 2 million in 1700 to nearly 5 million in 1800.
 Trade with Britain boomed and the Bank of Ireland opened in 1783.

 IRELAND IN THE 19TH CENTURY